oneeve8/kobble-data/content/videonarrativehowto.md

 You get the idea, it’s all just drag and drop.

-Now if I want to move a who
+Now if I want to move a whole channel, I will need to tap Edit on the top left.

+From there I can drag whole channels of information, or even delete them.

+Oops!
+I think I accidentally delete

 Folder